Corvix — Design Specification¶

 Corvix fetches a user’s GitHub notifications, scores and filters them with configurable rules, caches the results locally, and presents them through a terminal CLI or a web dashboard.

-Current state: single-user workflows with JSON cache by default, optional PostgreSQL import/storage support, and web dismiss operations.
+Current state: single-user workflows backed by PostgreSQL (required), shared by the poller and web service, with web dismiss/mark-read operations.

 Target state: multi-user server with PostgreSQL persistence, two-way notification management, theming, and browser push notifications.